MisturaDev/bright-home-saver/README.md

    npm run dev
    ```
 Open http://localhost:5173 in your browser to view the app.

 ---

 ## Screenshots

 coming soon...

 ---

-## Contributing

-Contributions are welcome.
-Feel free to open issues or submit pull requests.
-Please follow the repository’s coding standards and commit message conventions.

----

 ## Developer